ad-freiburg/elevant/docs/configure_entity_types.md

 For the per-type evaluation, we categorize entities into a set of Wikidata whitelist types.
 An entity can potentially have more than one whitelist type.
 These whitelist types are defined in `small-data-files/whitelist_types.tsv`.
-The file `<data_directory>/wikidata_mappings/entity-types.tsv` contains a mapping from Wikidata entity QIDs to their whitelist type QID.
+The file `<data_directory>/wikidata_mappings/qid_to_whitelist_types.db` contains a database that maps Wikidata entity QIDs to their whitelist type QID.
  Since the Wikidata type hierarchy contains many inconsistencies, and instance-of and subclass-of relations are subject to constant change, we build our type mapping from a corrected version of Wikidata.
 For these corrections, we add and remove certain instance-of and subclass-of relations.
 These corrections are defined in `small-data-files/type_corrections.txt`.
 We provide a download link for the entity-types mapping with our default